 On February 25, 2016, the FASB issued ASU Update 2016-02, "Leases (Topic 842)", which requires lessees to recognize an asset and liability associated with the right to use a given asset and obligations to make payments pursuant to the terms of the lease.
-This standard will be effective beginning December 15, 2021.
+This standard was effective beginning January 1, 2022.